Muffin717/fafnir/README.md

 2. Open `index.html` in a browser.
 3. Start searching!

+## ALternative Usage
+You can also use Fafnir from [the GitHub hosted](https://muffin717.github.io/fafnir/) version.

 ## Customization

 - To change the color scheme, modify the `:root` variables in the CSS section.